dotnet/machinelearning-samples/samples/csharp/end-to-end-apps/Regression-SalesForecast/README.md

 ### Problem

-This problem is centered around country and product forecasting based on previus sales
+This problem is centered around country and product forecasting based on previous sales

 ### DataSet